WWE and Vince McMahon sued by former writer alleging ‘racist’ scripts

 Earlier this month, WWE merged with UFC’s parent company, Endeavor, to form a sports entertainment powerhouse.

-KTLA 5 News has reached out to the WWE for comment on the lawsuit and has not heard back.
+Nexstar’s KTLA has reached out to the WWE for comment on the lawsuit and had not heard back at publication time.